 ONLINE MASTER'S DEGREE PROGRAM

 The Master of Studies in Law degree (M.S.L., 30 credits) is for those who hold an undergraduate degree and seek a graduate degree specifically tailored to a career in ethics and compliance.
-It will be offered 100% online for the first time in fall 2018.
+It was offered 100% online for the first time in fall 2018.

-This is a 21-month program operating in a cohort model and running five consecutive semesters, beginning in August and ending in May.
-Each cohort is limited to 25 students.
+This is a 21-month program running five consecutive semesters, beginning in August and ending in May.

 |White Collar Crime and Compliance (2 credits)|